bridgecrewio/checkov-orb/README.md

 All you need to do is:

 1. Follow the instructions at the [Orb Quick Start Guide](https://circleci.com/orbs/registry/orb/bridgecrew/checkov#quick-start) to enable usage of Orbs in your project workflow.
-2. Set up an environment variable with your Bridgecrew API token, which you can get from your [Bridgecrew account](https://www.bridgecrew.cloud/integrations).
+2. Set up an environment variable with your Bridgecrew API key, which you can get from your [Bridgecrew account](https://www.bridgecrew.cloud/integrations).
 3. In the app build job, call the `checkov/scan`
 4. Optionally, supply parameters to customize orb behaviour